NAKULMAK05/Social_Media_Analyser/README.md

    - Obtain the Astra DB Application Token for secure access.

 2. **Integrate Chat Input**:
-   - Use the Chat Input component to allow users to input their queries.
+   - Use the Chat Input component to allow users to input their queries just like other chatbots.

 3. **Setup Groq Agent**:
    - Configure the Groq API with appropriate models and instructions to process user queries.